How to Rock the Gram'

 You can search and discover potential customers using hashtags and geo-locations that are related to your ICA (ideal client avatar).

 When conversing with your potential customers via comments, ask them questions to keep the conversation going.

 Once you become familiar with the above practices and begin to implement them into your Instagram strategy, you will undoubtedly begin to see growth within your account.
 On top of this, I do have a formula that has been proven time and time again (with my own accounts and with my clients) to dramatically increase reach, exposure and interactions.
 And it doesn’t take long!

 Only 20 minutes a day, four times a week for one month.
 Following this Instagram growth formula consistently is guaranteed to increase organic followers, likes, and comments on your account.
 I'll tell you exactly what to do.

 Click the link above then drop your name and email to get the formula sent to your inbox.
 You can start implementing it right away!

-Good luck on the gram’ this year :)
+Good luck on the gram’ :)